 Apple cider vinegar contains acetic acid.
 The acetic acid on ingestion converts into alkaline form.
 This creates an alkaline environment in the body and breaks down tophi.
 It also reduces inflammation and swelling in the joints.

 Baking soda is very beneficial for lowering uric acid levels and reducing gout pain.
 It helps attain the natural alkaline balance in the body.
-Alkaline environment makes the uric acid more soluble and easier to excrete.
-Mix half teaspoon of baking soda in a glass of water.
+An alkaline environment makes the uric acid more soluble and easier to excrete.
+Mix half a teaspoon of baking soda in a glass of water.
 Drink up to four glasses daily for two weeks every 2 – 4 hours.
 People with hypertension should avoid using baking soda.
 As the sodium salt may increase the blood pressure.

 Read – Benefits of Baking soda.

 Low-fat dairy products:

 Low-fat dairy products also form an alkaline environment in the body.
 Opt for low-fat milk, curd, paneer or buttermilk.

 - Cherries and dark berries contain antioxidants named flavonoids.
 This antioxidant helps in reducing uric acid levels.
 Antioxidants also help reduce the inflammation and stiffness caused by gout.